petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 which is not great,
 and why something like `make` became the default in other contexts.

-Peering into the script we can see right away that there's no hope that it's
+Peering into the script we can see right away that there's no hope that it would be reproducible:
-reproducible:

 ```python
 cfd_sst_dir = "/media/pete/Data1/OpenFOAM/pete-2.3.x/run/unh-rvat-3d/mesh14"